lucascimeca/lucascimeca.github.io/index.md

 I am passionate about martial arts.
 I have practiced Judo since I was 9, participating to competitions at a national and international level.
 I received my black belt about 7 years after that.

 Ultimately I like playing chess.
-I joined different chess clubs since the age of 12, but I mostly play it as a hobby now.
+I joined different chess clubs since the age of 12, but I mostly do it sporadically as a hobby now.

 <br/><br/>
 <br/><br/>